pioio/ezcli/README.md

 `taskcli` is a library and tool for creating and managing CLI interfaces for your projects and automation.

 At its core, `taskcli` is two things:
-- A `taskcli` Python library for exposing Python function as CLI interfaces (your Tasks are python functions)
+- The `taskcli` Python library for exposing Python function as powerful CLI interfaces (each function becomes a "Task" you can run)
-- a tool (`t`) for browsing and running your tasks (using tags, namespaces, hierarchical groups, custom filter functions, regex search, imports, aliases!)
+- The `t` CLI tool for browsing, grouping, and running your Tasks (using tags, namespaces, hierarchical groups, custom filter functions, regex search, imports, aliases!)

+`taskcli` can be use for any project, any task, language.
+It's a replacement for chaotic collections of shell scripts, YAML files, and Makefiles.

+All this allows you to focus on your project, or on automating your Tasks and workflows.

-`taskcli` can be use for any project, any language.
-Your Task entrypoints are defined in Python (which makes them flexible), but they can do whatever you want:
+Your Task entrypoints are defined in Python (which makes them infinitely flexible), but they can do whatever you want:
-- Build a Rust or Web app,
+- Build a Rust or Node Web app,
-- Ship a file.
+- Ship a file, build a container
-- Run ansible playbook, restart a server
+- Run an ansible playbook, restart a server,
-- make coffee
+- make coffee, send a message, prepare a report
 - etc.

-All this allows you to focus on your project, or on automating your Tasks and workflows, while keeping your tasks (cli entrypoints) organized, discoverable, and easy to use.
+Taskcli keeps your tasks (cli entrypoints) organized, clean, discoverable, reusable, modular, self-documenting, and easy to use.

+See further below for comparions to other similar tools.

 ## Documentation Overview
 - Overview -- This document